zkldi/uscir-spec/source/endpoints/record.rst

 Expected Response
 #################

+| If the server refuses to track this chart, e.g. because it is blacklisted, it should respond with ``statusCode 42``
-| If this chart is not, and will not be tracked, the server will respond with 42.
+| If the server does not know of this chart, it should respond with ``statusCode 44``.
 | Otherwise, the server will respond with 20, and the following information in the body:

 .. list-table:: Body